Background pattern

 Exemestane is not suitable for use in children.

-If you forgot to take a tablet, take it as soon as you remember.
-If it is close to the time of the next dose, take it at the usual time.
+If you forget to take a tablet, take it as soon as you remember.
+If it is near the time of the next dose, take it at the usual time.

 Do not stop taking the tablets even if you feel well, unless your doctor tells you to.

-Exemestane is generally well tolerated, and the following side effects observed in patients treated with exemestane are mainly mild or moderate.
-Most side effects are associated with estrogen reduction (such as hot flashes).
+Generally, exemestane is well tolerated, and the following side effects observed in patients treated with exemestane are mainly mild or moderate.
+Most side effects are associated with the reduction of estrogens (such as hot flashes).

 • Depression